-one a human side and one an animal byre.
-It was with the animals that the "bothy boys" slept.
-(Bothy boys became famous among folklorists as balladeers for their singing of traditional Scottish folksongs.)
+Scholarship requires precise evidence.
+Every proof of the etymology of a word requires literary references and exact spellings.
+Literacy was rare in the 1400s and early literature, as we have seen with the word golf, had an extraordinary flexibility in spelling.
+Many sounds are similar enough to substitute one letter for another, using pairs of interchangeable letters.
+For instance, singing of traditional Scottish folksongs.)
 Every six months all employed laborers were forced to "flit" in search of new employment and quarters.
 "Moonlight flitting" was the moving of one's family at night to avoid paying debts.
 These were the economic predecessors of today's migrant workers.
 "Flitting Friday" was the Whitsunday moving day and many poor Scots today living in small flats still must move twice each year, or at least once.